brew tap adds more repositories to the list of formulae that brew tracks, updates,

 brew install username/repo/vim # installs from your custom repo

-However if you pin the tap with brew tap-pin username/repo
+However if you pin the tap with brew tap-pin username/repo, you will need to

-to refer to the core formula.
+use homebrew/core to refer to the core formula.

 brew install vim # installs from your custom repo